Norfolk State Spartans men's basketball: NIT results

 The Spartans have appeared in the National Invitation Tournament (NIT) twice.
 Their record is 1–2.

 CIT results

-The Spartans have appeared in four CollegeInsider.com Postseason Tournament (CIT).
-Their combined record is 0–4.
+The Spartans have appeared in the CollegeInsider.com Postseason Tournament (CIT) five times.
+Their combined record is 2–4.
+They were the CIT champions in 2024.

 Retired numbers

 Three Spartan players have had their numbers retired by Norfolk State University.
 Kyle O’Quinn is the latest, with his number 10 retired by the school on February 16, 2019.